 - Home Theater Systems in a Box (HTiB or all-in-one systems or pre-packaged systems) – this type of home theaters is much simpler.
 You will usually find everything you need in the package.
 There will be a receiver that is compatible with the speakers and all you need to do is to connect all of your devices (and speakers) to your receiver and turn it on.
 This is more convenient solution, but still, wiring a home theater system is not an easy task and you have to be careful and follow the instructions from the manual.

-On our list of 8 best home theater systems, you are going to find some entry-level HTiBs but also some custom-made configurations consisting of home theater speaker system (5.1 or 7.1) and a recommended AV receiver (in these cases, AV receiver and speaker systems are sold separately).
+On our list of 8 best home theater systems in 2024, you are going to find some entry-level HTiBs but also some custom-made configurations consisting of home theater speaker system (5.1 or 7.1) and a recommended AV receiver (in these cases, AV receiver and speaker systems are sold separately).

 Whichever option you choose (HTiB or custom-made home theater system), there is a lot of things you have to do (and check) before buying a home theater system.
 With HTiB systems you won’t have to deal with speakers’ and receiver’s specification that much, you won’t have to worry about their compatibility and power ratings, but there is still a lot of work and learning before making the actual purchase.

 First of all, you need to know something about different parts of home theater systems.
 Our next section is dedicated to receivers, subwoofers, and speakers (satellites).
 We are going to explain their purposes, characteristics, and things you have to pay attention to when buying a home theater system.

 Second, you have to become familiar with different types of home theater system configurations and understand the meaning of those numbers in 5.1 or 7.1.4.
 In the end, you have to understand which configuration is perfect for your needs.